brianlechthaler/NetWatchX/cloud/terraform/README.md

 * `key_pair` - Specify an existing SSH key pair
 * `image_id`
 * `volume_size`
-Furthermore you can configure the naming of the created infrastructure (per default everything gets prefixed with "tpot-", e.g. "tpot-router").
+Furthermore you can configure the naming of the created infrastructure (per default everything gets prefixed with "nwx-", e.g. "nwx-router").

 <a name="initialising"></a>
 ## Initialising